awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.External.Repl.md

       `enforce_gtid_consistency` – `ON`

-      For more information, see [ Replication with Global Transaction Identifiers](https://dev.mysql.com/doc/refman/8.0/en/replication-gtids.html) in the MySQL documentation or [ Global Transaction ID](https://mariadb.com/kb/en/library/gtid/) in the MariaDB documentation\.
+      For more information, see [ Replication with global transaction identifiers](https://dev.mysql.com/doc/refman/8.0/en/replication-gtids.html) in the MySQL documentation or [ Global transaction ID](https://mariadb.com/kb/en/library/gtid/) in the MariaDB documentation\.

    1. Make sure that the parameter group associated with the DB instance has the following parameter settings:
       + `gtid_mode` – `ON`, `ON_PERMISSIVE`, or `OFF_PERMISSIVE`
       + `enforce_gtid_consistency` – `ON`

-      For more information about parameter groups, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.
+      For more information about parameter groups, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.

    1. If you changed the parameter group of the DB instance, reboot the DB instance\.
-For more information, see [Rebooting a DB Instance](USER_RebootInstance.md)\.
+For more information, see [Rebooting a DB instance](USER_RebootInstance.md)\.

 1. Make the source MySQL or MariaDB instance read\-only\.